your heart will never lie to you, that’s your brain’s job ~

 We moved our son to college a couple of weekends ago — a transition precipitated by a mix of exhilaration, procrastination, frantic preparation, high emotions and laughter.
 Happily, lots of it.

-Humor is a great alleviator and one of the things that had my son and I preoccupied with laughter in the days leading up to his departure was the persistent and highly targeted marketing we were receiving from his school (granted its been a long time since I attended university but the business aspect is all new to me) — everything from the necessity of buying from the school’s linen program (because no other sheets will fit the dorm beds) to the importance of signing up for a multitude of care packages to be delivered to our freshman throughout the semester (this is to avoid being the only parent who disappoints their child by not showing them how much you love them…).
+Humor is a great alleviator and one of the things that kept my son and I entertained in the days leading up to his departure was the persistent and highly targeted marketing we were receiving from his school (granted its been a long time since I attended university but the business aspect is all new to me) — everything from the necessity of buying from the school’s linen program (because no other sheets will fit the dorm beds) to the importance of signing up for a multitude of care packages to be delivered to our freshman throughout the semester (this is to avoid being the only parent who disappoints their child by not showing them how much you love them…).
 I’m not kidding!

 We voluntarily took the bait on the linen program (keeping in mind that it’s a school fundraiser and all) but I wasn’t going to be handled into signing up for the care packages (besides, I had already assembled my own).
-My son scanned the linens and picked out a fine looking “basic” package, which already included quite a few bells and whistles, but every time he tried to checkout and pay for the set, a bubble would appear offering him an upgrade for just-a-wee-bit more money — a higher thread count on the sheets; an extra foam liner; a collapsible linen basket; a shower caddy; a bed buddy perhaps? (got to admit that one had us intrigued).
-Every time we thought we had accounted for all the offers another one would pop up.
-It was like playing an overzealous game of whac-a-mole.
+My son scanned the linens and picked out a fine looking “basic” package, which already included quite a few bells and whistles, but every time he tried to checkout and pay for the set, a bubble would appear offering him an upgrade for just-a-wee-bit more money — a higher thread count on the sheets; an extra foam liner; a collapsible linen basket; a shower caddy; a bed buddy? (got to admit that one had us intrigued).
+Every time we thought we had accounted for all the offers another one would pop up, it was like playing an overzealous game of whac-a-mole.

 When all was said and done and it came time to say goodbye, we decided to head outside for some fresh air and space.
 But the scene was busy and didn’t feel quite right so we made our way down to the underground parking where our car was for some privacy (always a bit tricky for a band of introverts to find their spot).

 As oddities would have it, just as we were settling in to share some final words and a hug, a parking lot attendant appeared beside us from out of nowhere and began engaging us in friendly conversation.
 We exchanged a few niceties and, by way of trying to move things along, let the gentlemen know that we would look after our parking payment right after saying goodbye to our son.
 But that didn’t seem to prompt him to depart.
 Instead, he stood there smiling and watching over us asking a few more questions about what program our son was in and how long he would be away from home, and so forth.
-My heart was already firmly lodged in my throat and I’ll admit that I felt a bit flustered and maybe even mildly annoyed but I wasn’t about to ask this man to beat it.
+My heart was already firmly lodged in my throat and I’ll admit that I felt a bit flustered and maybe even mildly annoyed but I wasn’t about to ask this man to leave.
 He was an older gentlemen with a kind disposition who was genuinely enjoying our moment and strange though it may sound, his presence was somehow comforting.

 The unexpected moment also, though not immediately, gave my son and I something else to smile about (the stranger who really wanted to be part of our goodbye).